-ECE 133 - Child Health, Safety, and Nutrition 3.0 Credit(s) Lecture 3
+ECE 133 - Child Health, Safety, and Nutrition 3.0 Credit(s)

 Child Health, Safety, and Nutrition focuses on evidence-based concepts in relationship to the growth and development of the young child ages birth to eight.
 The course blends current theory with problem-solving, practical applications and assessments.
-Students will explore collaboration with families and assess the role of culture. language and ability on health, safety, and nutrition decisions in early childhood settings.
+Students will explore collaboration with families and assess the role of culture, language and ability on health, safety, and nutrition decisions in early childhood settings.

-ECE 153 - Early Childhood Curriculum I with Lab 4.0 Credit(s) Lecture 3
+ECE 153 - Early Childhood Curriculum I with Lab

-Early Childhood Curriculum I with Lab focuses on the development. implementation and assessment of appropriate environments and curricula for young children.
-Students prepare to utilize evidencebased, developmentally appropriate practices in a context of family and culturally sensitive care.
+Early Childhood Curriculum I with Lab focuses on the development, implementation and assessment of appropriate environments and curricula for young children.
+Students prepare to utilize evidence-based, developmentally appropriate practices in a context of family and culturally sensitive care.
 Emphasis is on understanding children's developmental stages and developing appropriate learning opportunities, interactions and environments in the following areas: dramatic play, art, music, fine and gross motor play.
 Note(s): Criminal background check is required.

-ECE 156 - Early Childhood Curriculum II with Lab 4.0 Credit(s) Lecture 2
+ECE 156 - Early Childhood Curriculum II with Lab